quantcdn/wordpress/plugins/quant/readme.txt

 == Changelog ==

+= 1.3.1=
+* Adds option to disable SSL verification if required.
+* Tested up to Wordpress 5.9.1

 = 1.3.0 =
 * Adds wp-cli support for vastly improved seeding of sites (with controllable concurrency).
 * Use `wp quant info` to view queue status